DevCycleHQ/ruby-server-sdk/examples/cloud/README.md

-# DevCycle Ruby SDK Example App
+# DevCycle Ruby Cloud SDK Example App

 This is a test application demonstrating the use of the DevCycle Ruby SDK.
 It uses Sinatra as a web framework to define several routes which can be called to trigger SDK functionality.